DanlandYZ/CSE140_lab1/README.md

 # Software You Will Need

+**Note** Safari and Internet Explorer are not currently supported.
+This will probably be fixed by the next lab, but for this lab you should use Chrome (first choice, most tested) or Firefox.
+Edge Seems to be ok.

 All your work for the class will be done in a docker container, and most of it will be done in a Jupyter Notebook inside that docker container.